devplayer0/fyp/report.md

 supports the majority of Cortex-M products on the market [@pyocd].

 In many cases pyOCD can act as a drop-in replacement for OpenOCD, since it provides its own CLI and `gdbserver` implementation.
-Its real value to this project is its Python API, however.
-Since the Perfgrade platform is written in Python, it's possible to use pyOCD to directly interact with a microcontroller in a normal program.
+Its main value for this project is its Python API, however.
+Since the Perfgrade platform is written in Python, it is possible to use pyOCD to directly interact with a microcontroller in a normal program.
 For example, setting a breakpoint is as simple as calling `target.set_breakpoint(addr)`.